 Simple English definitions for legal terms

-Read a random definition: no-par stock
+Read a random definition: failure to claim

 A leading case is a court decision that establishes an important legal rule or principle and is consistently followed by other courts.
 It is often the most important precedent on a particular legal issue and is cited as the authority in similar cases.
 For example, the Miranda v.
 Arizona case created the exclusionary rule for evidence obtained from a suspect being interrogated while in police custody.